cncf/memorials/cody-crudgington.md

 Cody was a good person and would drop everything to help folks who needed it.

 He will be truly missed.

+## Mars Toktonaliev

+Cody was one of the smartest and kindest humans I've ever met.
+His enthusiasm, energy and willingness to help others were shining in everything he did.
+We first met at one of the KubeCons and stayed in touch since then, he was always an inspiration and a true gem.
+I will miss him a lot.